stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 (blue line) for the relationship between ln-transformed phosphorus concentration and each predictor in turn.
-Although they weren’t compelling on their own, the predictors grass and paved were added to the list of strong predictors because they were strong predictors in a previous model.
+Although they weren’t compelling on their own, the predictors grass and paved were added to the list of strong predictors because they were strong predictor s in a previous model.

 The precipitation predictor used for phosphorus was 21-day cumulative